 Such lifestyle drugs can cause medical problems, but the negative effects of most of these drugs (with the exception of a few, such as alcohol) are minor compared to the more serious illegal drugs.
 Prescriptive medications bought on the black market, are also dangerous when abused.

-Nobody becomes an addict by choice.
+Nobody becomes an addicted to a substance by choice.
 They get there, because:

-- They are ignorant of the real dangers.
+- They are not aware of the real dangers.

 - They are dissatisfied/unhappy with their environment.

 - They are influenced by their peers / family / partners.